Abstract

 The Mauthner-cell system triggers a behavior of vital importance: escaping from predators.
 A combination of fast afferent circuits, synaptic specialization, special intrinsic properties and topology of the M-cell contribute in concert to a fast startle escape response (Eaton et al., 1991; Korn and Faber, 2005).
 Here we show that the M-cell incorporates multisensory information to enhance its responses and characterize how the integration of multiple stimuli is affected by the modality, spatial source, temporal structure, temporal order, and intensity of the stimuli.
 Although multisensory enhancement has been previously described in different neural populations and across a wide range of species, it was unclear whether the activity of these neurons was necessary, sufficient, or even influenced the execution of behavioral responses to multisensory stimuli.
 In contrast to other known multisensory structures of vertebrates multisensory integration in the M-cell has an unequivocal function in fish behavior and survival, as it directly determines whether and when a C-start is triggered (McIntyre and Preuss, 2019; Martorell and Medan, 2022).

 Different factors differentially affect the summation and integration of auditory and visual inputs to the M-cell.
 First, sensory inputs are subject to different passive decays depending on the site of the dendritic arbor at which they arrive.
 Auditory inputs reach the M-cell distal lateral dendrite through dense mixed electrical and chemical synapses driven through the posterior 8th-nerve afferents and the proximal dendrite through indirect glutamatergic inputs conveying information from inner ear endorgans (Szabo et al., 2006, 2007).
 In contrast, visual inputs arriving to the ventral dendrite establish synapses that do not show additional specializations as the club endings (Zottoli et al., 1987; Cachope et al., 2007; Szabo et al., 2007).
 Second, the geometrical properties of the M-cell lateral and ventral dendrites (length and tapering) impose different filters on the input signal which determine a stronger spatial decay for visual than for auditory signals (Medan et al., 2017).
-Third, as excitatory signals reach the soma, the active ion conductances decrease the membrane resistance and impact the response to following signals (Hodgkin, 1947).
+Third, as excitatory (and inhibitory) signals reach the soma, the active ion conductances decrease the membrane resistance and impact the response to following signals (Hodgkin, 1947).
 Finally, the magnitude and dynamics of the stimuli will also affect integration.
 Both abrupt auditory pips and longer lasting auditory looms generate fast EPSPs that depend on the stimulus frequency and a depolarizing envelope proportional to the stimulus amplitude (Szabo et al., 2006) that slowly decays to baseline (Figure 4).
 Although the pathways for auditory and visual inputs are completely different, tectal responses also consist of fast peaks that track stimulus frequency and a tonic depolarizing envelope proportional both to stimulus duration and frequency (Figure 1) that also decays slowly (Figure 4).

 We have previously shown that fish exhibit a behavioral multisensory enhancement of the C-start escape response for audiovisual stimuli, and that this effect is reduced when increasing the salience of the unisensory stimuli (Martorell and Medan, 2022).
 Therefore, one of our goals here was to investigate if the inverse effectiveness principle observed behaviorally had its correlation in integration processes taking place in the M-cell.
 Paralleling our previous behavioral results, here we show through intracellular recordings that the response evoked by an auditory pip can be increased by about 50% when it is preceded by a tectal stimulus (Figure 2C, G).
 This enhancement was not affected by relatively large changes in stimulus frequency.
 The plateau in the tonic depolarization observed 30-50 ms after a sustained stimulus (Figure 1A) combined with the low-pass filtering properties of the membrane could be responsible for the lack of frequency effects.
 These two mechanisms point to the M-cell role as a “sudden” stimulus detector rather than a precise coder of sensory stimulus properties.

 Importantly, for the weakest multisensory stimuli the M-cell response deviated from this sublinear integration (Figures 2C and 5A).
 When the sum of unisensory components is less than 2.5 mV (essentially a single tectal stimulus immediately followed by a single auditory pip) summation is linear (Figure 2D and 5A).
 This suggests the existence of one or more active mechanism/s of multisensory integration upstream of the M-cell soma, potentially through a presynaptic neuron that also receives audiovisual inputs and projects to the M-cell or locally at the level of the dendritic tree of the M-cell.
-Moreover, M-cell membrane non-linearities in the lateral and ventral dendrites which progressively increase M-cell excitability for depolarizations above 5 mV have been described previously (Faber and Korn, 1986; Medan et al., 2017).
+Moreover, previous work has described the M-cell membrane non-linearities in the lateral and ventral dendrites which progressively increase M-cell excitability for depolarizations above 5 mV (Faber and Korn, 1986; Medan et al., 2017).
 Such nonlinear properties might enhance multisensory integration of weak stimuli (Martorell and Medan, 2022) providing a cellular mechanism for the principle of inverse effectiveness of multisensory integration.

 The temporal structure of the multisensory stimuli is crucial to allow the animal to effectively “bind” or associate both signals as coming from a single source (Stein and Stanford, 2008).
 In the M-cell, this translates into the time window where the effect on the membrane voltage (excitatory or inhibitory) persists.
 Here, we found that a delay of 50 ms between the components of a low-amplitude multisensory stimuli result in a linear summation of the signals (Figure 4C) and that the temporal order of the components produces a slight effect in the integration (Figure 4C, AT vs. TA) (Felch et al., 2016).
 As it has been previously suggested, the lengthy decay of the slow EPSP of the auditory pip (or the tonic component of the tectal train) probably contributed to relax the requirement for coincident inputs, effectively broadening the temporal window of integration (Szabo et al., 2006).
 On the other hand, the integration of unisensory stimuli was dependent on the modality of the stimuli: two tectal (TT) stimuli summed linearly while two auditory (AA) stimuli summed sublinearly (Figure 4C).
 This difference might be due to differences in both the presynaptic networks that mediate PPI (Tabor et al., 2018) and in the temporal decay of auditory and tectally evoked FFI (Figure 3D).
 Auditory stimuli produce a longer-lasting inhibition than tectal stimuli of similar strength (Figure 3F) and while tectal inhibition is almost extinct 50 ms after a tectal stimulus, auditory inhibition stabilizes at around 50% of the maximum inhibitory effect in a time window of 30 to 70 ms after an auditory stimulus (Figure 3E).
 Interestingly, the integration of AT stimuli was smaller than that of TA, supporting a differential cross-modal and intra-modal integration of the excitatory or inhibitory components (Figure 4C).
 Another factor that could be contributing to the differential integration between AA and AT stimuli is that FFI inhibition is likely to be heterogeneously spread in the perisomatic area around the M-cell.
 If auditory stimulation recruits inhibitory PHP neurons that target the proximal lateral dendrite of the M-cell, a subsequent sensory input propagating along the lateral dendrite (i.e, auditory input) would suffer stronger attenuation than one reaching the soma through the ventral dendrite (i.e., tectal input).
 However, specific studies are required to test this hypothesis as it is still unclear if auditory and tectal afferent fibers synapse the same or different sets of inhibitory neurons and which is the spatial distribution of those inhibitory contacts.
-Additionally, presynaptic effects could also contribute to the asymmetry in unimodal auditory (AA) vs. unimodal tectal (TT) or multisensory processing.
+Additionally, presynaptic elements could also contribute to the asymmetry in unimodal auditory (AA) vs. unimodal tectal (TT) or multisensory processing.
 A subset of glutamatergic Gsx1 neurons located in rhombomere 4 have been shown to mediate M-cell auditory presynaptic inhibition (Tabor et al., 2018).
 These neurons produce presynaptic inhibition of 8th nerve auditory fibers adjacent to the distal portion of the M-cell lateral dendrite but leave unaffected the ventral dendrite.
 This mechanism could therefore affect the processing of pairs of sensory signals that initiate with an auditory component (AA, AT) and leave the integration of tectal or multisensory stimuli unaffected.

 Acknowledgements